Sereath/rfp2/README.txt

 2. Clean & set up the workspace
     ./gradlew clean
-    ./gradlew setupDecompWorkspace
+    ./gradlew setupDecompWorkspace --refresh-dependencies

+3. (Optional, if using eclipse) configure eclipse ./gradlew eclipse

-3. create a 'libs' folder in that directory.
+4. Create a 'libs' folder in the /rfp2/ directory.

-4. populate the 'libs' folder by downloading the latest 12.2 versions of these:
+5. Populate the 'libs' folder by downloading the latest 12.2 versions of these:
         CosmeticArmorReworked-1.12.2-(version).jar
         Morph-1.12.2-(version).jar

-5. Build
+6. Build
     ./gradlew build